 “1968-1969: Major League Baseball’s Rock Bottom and Rebound,” Far West Popular Culture Association/American Culture Association Conference.
 Las Vegas, Nevada.
 February 23-25, 2018.

 “Liberation through Alteration: Rereading the Wife of Bath’s Rewriting of the Bible,” Carleton University-University of Ottawa Medieval and Renaissance Studies Society Conference.
+Carleton University.
 Ottawa, Ontario.
 April 16, 2005.

 Jerusalem picture (cropped) courtesy of Andrew Shiva (Creative Commons Attribution-Share Alike 4.0 International).
 Vivekananda picture courtesy of Manjappabg (Creative Commons Attribution-Share Alike 3.0 Unported).Tyburn picture courtesy of John D. Smith of Cwmbran, Wales (Creative Commons Attribution 3.0 Unported)